PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-10 03:56:26
+Last updated: 2024-04-10 03:57:02
-Random Quote: You know who's into dragons, Morty?
-Nerds who refuse to admit they're Christian. - Rick Sanchez
+Random Quote: Marshall really took a two-flusher on that one! - Ted Mosby